just-buildsystem/justbuild/share/man/just.1.md

 **`just-graph-file`**(5) for more details.

 **`--git-cas`** *`TEXT`*
-Path to a git repository, containing blobs of potentially missing *`KNOWN`* artifacts.
+Path to a Git repository, containing blobs of potentially missing *`KNOWN`* artifacts.

 **`describe`** specific options